-7. Expected outcome: Towards the end of the course the student would understand the task of translation of high level language programs into machine language programs, the formal modelling of the problem at various stages and techniques and tools for carrying out the task.
+7. Expected outcome: Towards the end of the course the student would understand the task of translation of high level language programs into machine language programs, the formal modelling of the problem at various stages, and be able to use techniques and tools for implementing a compiler or its parts.
 This course is also expected to provide the more keen students the skills to model some other problems in a suitable ways so as to be able to use some tools and techniques that are used in the compilers.